GoogleCloudPlatform/cloud-ops-sandbox/CONTRIBUTING.md

 # How to Contribute

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.
-In the last section [Build Sandbox Locally](#build-sandbox-locally), we will show you how to build the project locally.

-## Development Principles (for Googlers)

-There are a few principles for developing or refactoring the service implementations.
-Read the [Development Principles Guide](./docs/development-principles.md).

 ## Contributor License Agreement

-Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution;
+Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
+Head over to
-this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.
+<https://cla.developers.google.com/> to see your current agreements on file or
+to sign a new one.

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

-## Code reviews
+## Code Reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult